-Tatum scores 32 and the Celtics edge the Blazers 116-115
+Tatum scores 32, Celtics edge Trail Blazers for 4th straight

 TIP INS

 Celtics: Guard Evan Fournier missed his fifth straight game because of health and safety protocols.
-He was not with the team. … The Celtics won both games against the Blazers last season.
+He was not with the team. … The Celtics won both games against the Blazers last season. … Tatum said after the game he still isn’t 100% after COVID-19 and uses an inhaler before games to help open his lungs.

 Trail Blazers: The Blazers visit the Celtics on May 2 to complete the season series. … The Blazers were coming off a 107-98 loss to the Miami Heat.